patrick-llgc/Learning-Deep-Learning/Machine_Learning_Papers_Notes.md

 - Bounding box regression
 	- It was found that the localization error was the main contribution to mAP error so a linear regressor based on the extracted features from pool_5 (last layer before FC layers) was used to transform the proposed bounding box $P$ to ground truth bounding box $G$.
 Only closely located (P, G) pairs were used for training (IoU > 0.6).
 - Relation with [OverFeat](#overfeat)
+	- OverFeat uses multiscale pyramid of sliding window.
+	- OverFeat is faster than R-CNN (to be improved by fast and faster R-CNN)
 - R-CNN is "efficient" in two ways:
 	- CNN parameters shared across all categories
 	- feature vectors extracted by CNN are low-dimensional compared to conventional CV algorithms.